team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/passion-fruit.md

 </update>

 ## Description:
-Passion fruit is a climbing vine with large, three lobed leaves, little tendrils that wrap themselves around whatever they can get hold of, and beautiful flowers. <update>In Sri Lanka, the purple variety (Passiflora edulis f. edulis) is more common, though the yellow variety (Passiflora edulis f. flavicarpa) is also grown.
+Passion fruit is a climbing vine with large, three lobed leaves, little tendrils that wrap themselves around whatever they can get hold of, and beautiful flowers.
+There are two main varieties of passion fruit.
+The fruit is either yellow or purple depending on the variety, it is round in shape and has a smooth, thick, pithy rind, filled with sweet, aromatic pulp, juice and seeds.
+<update>In Sri Lanka, the purple variety (Passiflora edulis f. edulis) is more common, though the yellow variety (Passiflora edulis f. flavicarpa) is also grown.
 The fruits are round or oval, with a hard, waxy rind enclosing an aromatic pulp filled with small, edible seeds.</update>

 ## Planting requirements
+**Planting season:**
+Grows in warm climates
-**Planting season:** <update>Year-round in most parts of Sri Lanka, but best planted at the onset of the rainy season (May-June or October-November)</update>
+<update>Year-round in most parts of Sri Lanka, but best planted at the onset of the rainy season (May-June or October-November)</update>

 ### Planting conditions:
 | **Propagation** | Extract seeds from the fruit and rub them between a sheet of sandpaper.
 Soak overnight for 12 hours.
 For germination, bury your seed in a container filled with a small amount of soil or seed-raising mix about an inch deep.
 When your seedling is roughly 4 inches high, re-pot your plant in a larger pot, around 6-8 inches in diameter. <update>In Sri Lanka, stem cuttings are also commonly used for propagation.</update> |